GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 On top of that, in order to create a good experience, there needs to be a mechanism for being able to prune stale or invalidated scheduled notifications, for example, canceled calendar events, without relying on the tab being open.
-We have heard feedback that the candence at which
+We have heard feedback that the cadence at which
 <a href="/periodic-background-sync/">Periodic Background Sync</a> can be used is not sufficient for
 this, and that, by virtue of being required to show a notification, the Push API is not a good solution either. {% endAside %}